mithi/robotics-blog/content/blog/bossy/06-soldered-components.md

 ![](/robotics-blog/soldering-irons.jpg)

-Despite this, I was able to solder everything in stripboard, except for spdt switches.
+Despite this, I was able to solder everything in stripboard.
 Not gonna lie, it looks really ugly and dirty.
 With a better iron, I could do better.
 I know I'm sounding like I'm making excuses, but anyway.
 It looks dirty but hey, nothing is shorting and everything works.